-The unique and innovative Harvard College Alzheimer’s Buddies program matches Harvard students with dementia patients at Hebrew SeniorLife’s Roslindale campus for weekly one-on-one visits that help combat the isolation of their disease.
+The unique and innovative Harvard College Alzheimer’s Buddies program matches Harvard students with residents at Hebrew SeniorLife’s Boston campus for weekly one-on-one visits that help combat the isolation of their disease.

 “The Harvard Alzheimer’s Symposium is not just an effort to raise awareness, but also an effort to turn that awareness into an active contribution in the fight against Alzheimer’s disease,” Vieira said.